Turning your classroom into a collaborative learning community

 Students can be brutal.
 Sometimes they just aren’t in the mood to learn or they’ve had a bad day and want to take it out on me or other students in the class.
 But I’ve found that setting some behavioral rules, like raising hands to get my attention and coming prepared for class, from the beginning of the semester allows me to foster relationships with my students, and between students, and create a constructive learning environment without having to be super strict and authoritarian.

-While you can’t control everyone’s actions, there are ways to structure your classroom and set ground rules to create a positive learning environment where students can thrive.
+While you can’t control everyone’s actions, there are ways to structure your classroom and set ground rules to create a collaborative learning environment where students can thrive.
 They may even enjoy it!

 – Create well-designed, engaging lessons — Fostering an effective learning environment for your students means getting them excited about the lesson.
 George Couros suggests asking yourself, “Would I want to be a learner in my own classroom?”, in order to reflect on your answer and continuously work to create an environment that students want to be a part of.
 (You can read more about Couros’s take in this post.)
 This also ties into building your classroom community.
 Instead of being the disciplinarian in front of the class, you then become the leader as the class works together towards a common goal.
 If the goal in a Freshman biology class is to learn about mammalian anatomy, you can get your students involved in the learning process by asking them what mammals they want to learn about and set one day aside a week to go over a student favorite.
 Giving students an environment where they have an active role in the learning process gets them excited about the lessons.

-These are just a few tips to help create an effective learning environment for your students but we know you have more.
+These are just a few tips to help create a collaborative learning community for your students but we know you have more.
 Share your own classroom management and community building strategies in the comments below!